openai/jukebox/README.md

 --sample_length=1048576 --bs=4 --aug_shift --aug_blend --audio_files_dir={audio_files_dir} \
 --labels=False --train --test --prior --levels=3 --level=2 --weight_decay=0.01 --save_iters=1000
 ```

+Near the end of training, follow [this](#learning-rate-annealing) to anneal the learning rate to 0

 #### Sample from new model
 You can then run sample.py with the top-level of our models replaced by your new model.
 To do so,